MozillaTN/mozillatn.github.io/blog/_posts/2016-12-09-MozillaTN-Meetup-2017.markdown

 The selection criteria:
 ======================

-- Good track record of contributions in the past 6 months.
+- Record of contributions in the past 6 months is added advantage.
-- Interested in evangelizing & mobilizing about the functional areas in their region.
+- Interested in evangelizing & mobilizing about the functional areas in their region will be great.
-- Strong commitment towards contributing to any one of the functional areas for the next 6 months.
+- Strong vision towards contributing to any one of the functional areas for the next 6 months.
+- Willingness to learn and unlearn new things.

 The most important criteria we are looking for is your plan for the next 6 months in contributing to any of the  functional areas.
 You are also allowed to share a plan for those functional areas that are not mentioned in the above list.Ex: MDN, SUMO, Codebase contribution and so on.
 Share you ideas and ways on which you would like to implement, in order to increase the contributor base & activities in those areas as a blog post.
 Once done, Make sure that you share your blog post with the bigger community on Social Media ( Twitter, Facebook & Telegram), Tag us with **#MozillaTN17**  (Our official hashtag for the meetup).